mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

    * Default.
 Select this value to use an external keyboard or devices based on keyboard IMES like WiiController.
    * iCade.
 Select this value to use iON's iCade controller.
 You should be bluetooth paired before.
    * iCP.
 Select this value to use ICP layout. iCP should be configured on iCade mode.

+-Tilt sensor.
+Enable to use tilt sensor as left/right.

+-Tilt sensor dead zone.
+Select the deadzone amount on tilt sensor.

+-Tilt sensor sensitivity: Set tilt sensor sensitivity.

+-Trackball sensitivity: Set trackball persistance.

+-Trackball fire only: Disable trackball movement.

 -Scaling Mode: